ashcaz/learning-journal/HTML-notes.md

 - tags can also have attributes ex. p lang (attribute name)= "en-us" (attribute vale)

-Chrome > View > Developer > View Source (option + command + u) - allows you to view code for websites you are visitng
+Chrome > View > Developer > View Source (option + command + u) - allows you to view code for websites you are visiting

 ## Chapter 17 HTML Layout